andykrause/airBNBMelbourne/README.md

 ### Replicability

-This repository contains the code necessary to replication the analysis found in the paper **To Airbnb: A Question of Returns**.
+This repository contains the code necessary to replication the analysis found in the paper **To Airbnb: A Question of Revenue**.
 All data preparation, analysis, visualization and final paper production were done in the R statistical language.
 To replicate follow the general step below:

-1. Clone the **airbnbMelbourne** repository found at: www.github.com/anonreauthor/airbnbMelbourne
+1. Clone the **airbnbMelbourne** repository found at: www.github.com/andykrause/airbnbMelbourne
-2. Download the data from xxxx into the /data folder where you downloaded the repository in #1.
+2. Download the data from https://doi.org/10.7910/DVN/1XPDEU into the /data folder where you downloaded the repository in #1.
+    *  Into a subfolder called */raw* download the following:
+        *  ltr_data.csv
+        *  str_daily_1.csv
+        *  str_daily_2.csv
+        *  str_prop_1.csv
+        *  str_prop_2.csv
+    *   Into a subfolder called */geographic* download and unzip the following:
+        *  melbSuburbs.zip
-    *  xxx.csv
+        *  portPhillipBeach.zip
-    *  yyy.csv
+        *  sa1s.zip
 3. Run the scripts in order
     * /scripts/1_str_preprocessing.rmd
     * /scripts/2_ltr_preprocessing.rmd
     * /scripts/3_data_prep.rmd
     * /scripts/4_data_analysis.rmd
     * /scripts/5_data_viz.rmd
-4. Knit the final.paper.rmd file (most easily done use the RStudio (www.rstudio.com) IDE)
+4. Knit the final_paper.rmd file (most easily done use the RStudio (www.rstudio.com) IDE)
-    * /papers/finalpaper.rmd
+    * /papers/final_paper.rmd

-*Please note that the scripts above use relative path locations that are most easily used by first opening the RStudio project file (airbnbmelbourne.Rproj) in RStudio and then running any scripts from there.
+*Please note that the scripts above use relative path locations that are most easily used by first opening the RStudio project file (to_airbnb.Rproj) in RStudio and then running any scripts from there.
 If you intend to run from base R or another IDE you will have to alter the relative paths in order to access data and custom functions.*

-## Data

-Data for this project is, unfortunately strictly licensed and cannot be openly shared.
-There are four 'levels' of data.

-[Green Rectangles]

-1. **Raw:**  Raw data is straight from the source.
-In the case of the APM rental data I have trimmed off some unnecessary columns simply to make the file size smaller.
-No observations have been removed.

-[Blue Quadrilaterals]

-2. **Processed:** Very basic and time consuming processes like date conversion, field standardization and merging is done in pre-processing stages.
-The result of this is essentially raw data, but raw data that is ready to be prepared in a timely manner.
-The APM long term rental data has been split into two files, one with the information on the final rental transactions (*ltpropdata.csv*) and one with all listing information (*ltlistdata.csv*) -- one observation per change to the listing.
-The Airbnb data is divided into two files here, one for information on each property (*propdata.csv*) and one with information on the daily status and rates (*dailydata.csv*).

-3. **Prepared:**  Here the processed datasets have been passed through the data preparation script (*abbDataPrep_Script.rmd*).
-A variety of fields have been removed as well as added/created.
-Observations with missing or outlier data have also been removed.
-The Airbnb data has been prepared by removing outliers and fields as well as having the missing nightly observations imputed.

-4. **Analyzed:** Data that has been fully analyzed and results are stored in an R workspace.
-Results objects are available for futuring plotting or visualization that will occur in the writeup, executive summary or interactive website.

-## Code

-[Grey Rectangles]

-Code is held in this repository.
-There are (currently) nine code files:

-1. **abb_ltr_PreProcess.R**:  Data pre-processing for the long-term rental data (APM data)

-2. **abb_str_PreProcess.R**: Data pre-processing for the short-term rental data (Airbnb data)

-3. **abb_Functions.R**: A set of custom functions for data preparation, analysis and visualization.

-4. **abbDataPrep_Script.RMD**:  A literate programming script that detailes the data preparation actions taken.

-5. **abbDataAnalysis_Script.RMD**: A literate programming script that details the data analysis actions taken.

-6. **abbWriteup.RMD**: Narrative writeup of the study, including visualizations.

-7. **abbExecSummary.RMD**: Executive summary of the study's findings.

-8. **server.R**: Server functions for the Shiny Apps interactive website.

-9. **ui.R**: User Interface functions for the Shiny Apps interactive website.

-## Output

-There are three audience-friendly outputs and two more complex descriptions of the research process.
-The audience friendly outputs include the full narrative report (generated by **abbWriteup.RMD**), the executive summary (**abbExecSummary**) and the interactive website at [andykrause.shinyapps.io/ShouldIAirbnb](https://andykrause.shinyapps.io/ShouldIAirbnb).

-The two more complex outputs are the literature programming files of the data preparation (**abbDataPrep_Script.RMD**) and data analysis (**abbDataAnalysis_Script.RMD**).